MichalOpoka/ecfr/cfr/title-47-Telecommunication/chapter-I-Federal-Communications-Commission/subchapter-B-Common-Carrier-Services/part-54-Universal-Service/subpart-D-Universal-Service-Support-High-Cost-Areas/section-54.319.md

 (3) In the third year and thereafter, no support shall be provided pursuant to subpart K of this part for any competitive census block.

-(g) For any incumbent local exchange carrier for which the disaggregated support for competitive census blocks represents more than 25 percent of the support the carrier would have received in the study area in the absence of this rule, support shall be reduced for each competitive census block according to the following schedule:
+(g) For any incumbent local exchange carrier for which the disaggregated support for competitive census blocks represents 25 percent or more of the support the carrier would have received in the study area in the absence of this rule, support shall be reduced for each competitive census block according to the following schedule:

 (1) In the first year, 83 percent of the incumbent's disaggregated support for the competitive census blocks will be provided;